 According to research and study, around 123 suicides occur every day, that’s close to a whopping 45,000 suicides per day, just imagine!
 And surprisingly, all it takes to change these statistics positively is just a little boost in awareness and knowledge about what mental health is and how it can be treated.
 Fit and healthy minds today, are what will leave behind a happy society for tomorrow.

-1. Self-knowledge: To begin with, we ourselves should be informed what mental disorders actually are.
+To begin with, we ourselves should be informed about what mental disorders actually are.
 Just having the knowledge of the biological deformities, helps in changing our perception which will automatically create a strong base for a positive change.

-2. Spread Awareness: Then, it is important we share this valuable knowledge with others.
-Parents, friends, family, colleagues, peer, let us not spare anybody.
+Then, it is important we share this valuable knowledge with others.
+Parents, friends, family, colleagues, peers, let us not spare anybody.
 Keep spreading the golden word.

-3. Education: A majority of the learning and development happens under the age of 12.
-And schools and homes are the only two places from where children are most widely influenced.
-Thus inculcating education about mental health during early school days as regular curriculum would prove the most effective long-term method to positively transform perceptions.
+A majority of the learning and development happens under the age of 12.
+And schools and homes are the only two places where children are most widely influenced.
+Thus inculcating education about mental health during early school days as a regular curriculum would prove the most effective long-term method to positively transform perceptions.

-4. Respect Them: The most important of all is to respect people who are affected.
+The most important of all is to respect people who are affected.
 Know that they need our support and social comfort to heal.
-They are completely one among us and need to be treated as equally like everybody else.
+They are completely one among us and need to be treated as equally as everybody else.